 But, since your rabbits do depend entirely on YOU to provide all they need, you'll still want to...

 We strongly recommend that you purchase a copy of Rabbit Production, 6th Edition or newer, as this resource gives researched guidelines on rabbits' nutritional needs.
 Now you can easily figure out how to supply the nutrition your rabbits need.
-The book is pricy, we know, but it will serve you well for many years.
+The book will serve you well for many years.
 We bought our copy years ago -- it is still an excellent resource today.

 We probably don't need to mention this, but...any time the rabbit farmer uses more than just pellets to feed the rabbits, the labor hours mount and life gets more complicated.
 The owner of a large commercial rabbitry might want to think long and hard before moving away from pellets as a complete rabbit food.